 - Attackers gained access to a large retailer’s network by compromising a heating, ventilation and air conditioning subcontractor’s system.

-No shared accounts.
 Sharing of accounts is a major challenge that companies providing third-party access face.
 With true PAM, shared accounts are minimized.
 Every user has personalized access as per their needs.
-For instance, Centrify enables organizations to establish individual accountability by having all users log-in as themselves instead of relying on shared accounts.
-Elevated privileges are assigned in a granular fashion to allow third-parties to perform their duties without requiring shared accounts.
+For instance, Centrify enables organizations to establish individual accountability by having all users log in as themselves instead of relying on shared accounts.
+Elevated privileges are assigned in a granular fashion to allow third parties to perform their duties without requiring shared accounts.

 Learn more about Centrify Privilege Service and PAM for cloud environments with these best practices.